The Prowler (1981 film): Plot

 On March 12, 1944 in Avalon Bay, during World War II, a woman named Rosemary Chatham writes a letter to her boyfriend, breaking up with him.
-On June 28, 1945, Rosemary is attending a graduation dance with her new boyfriend Roy, who suggests they go out to lovers' lane.
-While there, they are attacked by a mysterious prowler wearing an army combat uniform, who impales them both with a pitchfork and leaves behind a red rose.
+On June 28, 1945, Rosemary is attending a graduation dance with her new boyfriend Roy.
+The couple leave the dance to a lakeside gazebo.
+There, they are attacked by a mysterious prowler wearing an army combat uniform, who impales them both with a pitchfork and leaves behind a red rose.

 On June 28, 1980, college senior Pam MacDonald is making last-minute arrangements for that night's graduation ball, the first to be held since the 1945 murders.
 Helping Pam are her friends Lisa, Sherry and Sherry's love interest Carl.
 Later while visiting her boyfriend and the town's deputy, Mark London, Pam overhears a report of a prowler.
 She expresses her concern about Mark's safety because Sheriff George Fraser is leaving town for a fishing trip.
 Mark reassures her and promises to meet her at the dance.
 Pam then heads back to the dorm to get ready and eventually leaves with her friends.
 Sherry stays behind to shower and receives a surprise visit from Carl.
 While undressing, he is attacked and killed with a bayonet.
 The killer then impales Sherry with a pitchfork in the shower.

 At the dance, Pam spots Mark and motions him over.
 As he walks towards her, Lisa asks him to dance.
 Mark agrees, which upsets Pam.
 Mark then walks over to Pam and the two share a brief but tense exchange.
 A moment later, Lisa walks up and bumps Mark, which causes him to spill his drink on her dress.
 She returns to the dorm to change and is chased by the same prowler, but escapes.
 She runs outside into elderly wheelchair user Major Chatham who grabs her arm.
 Pam escapes his grasp and soon reunites with Mark.
 She tells him about the prowler, so he investigates.
 After checking the dorm, Mark only finds boot prints and wheelchair tracks outside.
 The two then go investigate the Major's home.
 Pam realizes that his daughter was Rosemary and that her killer was never caught.
 Convinced the prowler from earlier is the same killer, Mark and Pam head back to the dance and warn the chaperone, Allison, about the possible danger.